 Hunters must be checked in by refuge personnel at the main refuge entrance between 5:30 and 6:30 am the morning of the hunt.
 Entry by boat is prohibited.
 All hunters must be checked-out and off the refuge no later than 2 hours after sunset.

-Deer harvested during the hunt must be checked by refuge personnel before leaving the refuge.
-All deer must be tagged with state deer tags.
+Deer harvested during the hunt must be checked by refuge personnel and tagged before leaving the refuge.
 State deer tags will be issued (free) at the deer check station on a first-come, first-served basis.